frederickw082922/lockdown_readthedocs/docs/source/CIS/CIS_advanced.rst

 - auditd_exclusion:

-audit can fill up very quickly with the defaul CIS options to log every privileged commands.
+auditd logs can fill up very quickly with the defaul CIS options to log every privileged commands.
 Whether scanners/automation or and job that needs to run against a system with privilege access. e.g.sudo

 There is the ability to change this for specific users to exclude anythnig in user space.